top of page

 Midwest Book Review

-Things Get Hectic: Teens Write About the Violence That Surrounds Them (Simon & Schuster)
+Things Get Hectic: Teens Write About the Violence That Surrounds Them Simon & Schuster

 “An intensely moving collection by young people who have lived through violence and tell their stories with enormous sensitivity and unsparing candor.”